jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### Part 10 — Provisions relating to Resource Management (Auckland Housing) Amendment Act 2026

+### 62 Interpretation
+In this Part,—
+  - **amendment Act** means the Resource Management (Auckland Housing) Amendment Act 2026
+  - **Plan Change 120** has the same meaning as in clause 1 of Schedule 3C.

+### 63 Submissions made on Plan Change 120
+Nothing in the amendment Act affects the validity or status of any submission made, or struck out under section 41D, in relation to Plan Change 120 before the commencement of this clause.

+### 64 Previous action taken on Plan Change 120
+Nothing in the amendment Act affects the validity of anything done or omitted under this Act before the commencement of the amendment Act in relation to Plan Change 120, including (but not limited to)—
+  (a) functions or duties performed, or powers exercised, under this Act relating to Plan Change 120:
+  (b) an evaluation report for Plan Change 120 prepared by Auckland Council under section 32.

 ### 65 Provision for projects relying on MDRS permitted activity rules affected by withdrawal of part of Plan Change 78
 (1) This clause applies on and from the applicable date.
 (2) Subclauses (3) and (4) relate to MDRS permitted activity rules in Plan Change 78 that were withdrawn by Auckland Council in accordance with clause 2(1) of Schedule 3C.